greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Graphic Designer.md

 How to Transition: Build a portfolio showcasing your design skills, learn graphic design software (e.g., Adobe Creative Suite), take online courses or workshops, and consider freelance opportunities or internships.

 ### Other Interesting Info:
 Other Interesting Info: Graphic design offers flexibility and creativity in a variety of industries, including advertising, publishing, and web design.
-Research job growth prospects on the U.S. Bureau of Labor Statistics website.
+Research job growth prospects on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/ooh/arts-and-design/graphic-designers.htm)**.